Thursday, December 15, 2005

 To quote a recent scholar, Ramesses the Great, King of Kings, is a figure who bears comparison to Napoleon, and to every famous autocrat, from Alexander the Great to Mao Zedong.
 The stats alone tell a story.
 He lived to the age of 90, at a time when average life expectancy was less than 30.
 He ruled for 65 years from 1279-1213 BCE, fathered more than 100 children, and would outlive 12 potential heirs to the throne.

 The King of Kings was not a modest man.
-In the third year of his reign, he began one of Eygpt's most ambitious building projects.
+In the third year of his reign, he began one of Egypt's most ambitious building projects.
 The population was put to work changing the face of Egypt.
-To quote historian Wolfhart Westendorf, Ramesses built extensively from the Nile Delta to Nubia "covering the land with buildings in a way no monarch before him had."
+To quote historian Wolfhart Westendorf, Ramesses built extensively from the Nile Delta to Nubia, "covering the land with buildings in a way no monarch before him had."

-Our guide gave a handy tourist tip.
-She suggested we return to Karnak after dark, just before closing, offer the security guard a little baksheesh and he'd take on a night tour of the complex.
+Shona gave us a handy tourist tip.
+She suggested we return to Karnak after dark, just before closing, offer the security guard a little baksheesh, and he'd take on a night tour of the complex.
 No doubt this breached all manner of local regulations.
 However, the experience of wandering through these temples without the crowd, backlit at night, was simply magic.

-The following morning we headed off to the Valley of the Kings to explore more tombs including two of Egypt's most famous pharaohs, Ramses II and Tutankhamen.
-Photography isn't permitted inside either tomb.
+The following morning, we headed to the Valley of the Kings to explore more tombs, including two of Egypt's most famous pharaohs, Ramses II and Tutankhamen.
+This barren rocky valley is the final resting place for more than a dozen ancient rulers, each marked with a descriptive plaque.
+Photography isn't permitted inside any of its tombs.
 You'll just have to take our word that we climbed down into the bowels of the earth to experience three thousand years of history up close and personal.

-After visiting the Valley of the Kings our time in Luxor concluded with a clifftop walk at Deir el-Bahari.
-This vantage point gave us a superb sense of the size and scale of Hatshepsut's temple complex.
-As you can see above, the views of verdant Nile farmland in the distance, with the temple below were simply breathtaking.
+After visiting the Valley of the Kings, our time in Luxor concluded with a clifftop walk at Deir el-Bahari.
+This vantage point gave us a superb sense of the size and scale of Hatshepsut's temple complex, and the fragile ribbon of life nurtured by the Nile as it weaves its way north.
+As you can see above, the views of verdant Nile farmland in the distance, with the temple below, were simply breathtaking.

-Our guide had one final experience for us in Luxor.
+Our guide surprised us with one final experience to close off our time in Luxor.
 She talked us into hiring donkeys for our return to the Nile.
-As our ride progressed we discovered a strict pecking order operated within our drove of donkeys.
+As our ride progressed, we discovered a strict pecking order operated within our drove of donkeys.
 As we trotted along, one donkey always took the lead.
 The others then followed in a hierarchy known only to them.

 If any donkey taking up the rear attempted to overtake those ahead, the surrounding animals immediately stepped up their pace to maintain the pecking order.
-Then, once order was restored, the drove collectively resumed a more leisurely pace.
-Garry's donkey seemed particularly keen on usurping its peers much to everyone's amusement.
+Then, once order was restored, the group collectively resumed a more leisurely pace.
+Garry's donkey seemed particularly keen on usurping its peers, much to everyone's amusement.
+This was also the moment I chose to call my parents and update them on our globe-trotting adventures.

 Cruising up the Nile was wonderfully relaxing.
-We watched life on the river unfold before our eyes; children playing, men fishing, women washing clothes, and donkeys rolling in the mud.
-The Nile is an incredible oasis winding its way through the endless desert.
-The population and building activities are concentrated along its banks, as the land quickly becomes inhospitable only a few miles east or west.
-In places, the desert sand reached the river bank itself.
+We watched life on the river unfold before our eyes: children playing, men fishing, women washing clothes, and donkeys rolling in the mud.
+The Nile is an incredible oasis winding its way through endless, unrelenting desert.
+Human habitation and its accompanying agarian infrastructure are richly concentrated along its banks, as the land quickly becomes inhospitable only a few miles east or west.
+In places, the desert sand reached the riverbank itself.

 Follow this link to learn more about our journey to Aswan.